True14/Francais-Normalisation/README.md

 ## Description
 My spaced repetition app allows users to complete a quiz that help with memorization of French vocabulary.
-It's an easy way for users to practice some basic French knowledge.
+It's an easy way for users to practice some basic French knowledge as the spaced repetition allows for quick familiarity of a word and it's meaning.

 My MVP uses one set of ten questions as content, but can easily be expanded upon.